7thHacker/everydayJAXRSstory/README.md

 _Status_ : _**Done**_

 ## v0.0.2
-convert the project to webapp through maven. build a war file using maven and deploy it to external tomcat server. once war is deployed sucessfully. user should be able to access the url "http://localhost:8080/everydayJAXRSstory/services" and it should land the user to welcome page showing a welcome note "Welcome to everydayJAXRSstory !!".
-Use java based deployment configurarion instead of web.xml.
+Build a war file using MAVEN and deploy it to external TOMCAT server. once war is deployed successfully. user should be able to access the URL "http://localhost:8080/everydayJAXRSstory/services/welcome" and it should land the user to welcome page showing a welcome note "Welcome to everydayJAXRSstory !!".
+Use java for deployment configuration instead of web.xml and use JAXRS and Jersey for the implementation instead of SERVLET.
+_Status_ :